Eschatologue/CM_wiki/docs/character-creation/feat/feat-starting.md

 - **True-Striker**

     As an action, you analyze the defenses of one Large or larger creature you can see.
-Your next Weapon Attack on the following turn against that creature is made with :d20-adv:**Advantage**.
+Your next Weapon Attack on the following turn against that creature is made with :d20-adv: **Advantage**.

 - **Improved Critical**

-    The number you need to roll for critical hit on the attack against large creature with an :d20-adv:**Advantage** granted by this feat is reduced by 3.
+    The number you need to roll for Critical Hit on the attack against large creature with an :d20-adv: **Advantage** granted by this feat is reduced by 3.
 This effect can stack.

 ### Tough
 *1st-level Feat*